Support for students with disability and their families

 Six organisations are funded as part of the DAFP to provide support services.

-A list of each organisation is below:
+A list of organisations is below:

-Area/location Advocacy organisation Contact details
+Advocacy Organisations Area/Location Contact details

 Hunter New England, Northern NSW, Mid North Coast